SafeCheckDev/SafeCheckFE/README.md

 ```
 ## Testing

-We're using Jest for unit testing.
+We're using Jest and enzyme for unit testing.
 Run with `npm test`.